jgis/p5-noise/README.md

 # p5-noise
 Reuse noise functions from p5.js.
+No logical code changes.
+Same LGPL license applies.

 Just import and use: